complexrehabsystems/ShoppingCart_Interview/README.md

 The project is complete when all of the [unit tests](https://github.com/complexrehabsystems/ShoppingCart_Interview/blob/master/ShoppingCart_Interview/Test/When_adding_and_removing_items_to_a_shopping_cart.cs) pass.

-The unit tests specifiy the following funcitonality in detail:
+The unit tests specify the following funcitonality in detail:
 * add products to the cart
 * remove products from the cart
 * remove everything from the cart